 - Organisational approaches to suicide and violence prevention

 Her research has focussed on understanding self harm and suicide behaviours and more recently, developing understanding of Dual Harm (both violence and self-harm).
 She has published widely and presents at both academic and practice-focussed settings.
-Karen has extensive experience in practice as both a practitioner and as a Senior Leader and Strategic Lead.
+Karen has extensive experience in practice as a practitioner and Senior and Strategic Leader.
 She continues to work across settings in the development and implementation of effective practice including risk assessment, intervention, consultancy, crisis management as well as providing training and supervision.